walklikeaman/www.animaapp.comblog/README.md

 2. **Open your browser**
    - Go to `http://localhost:5173`
-   - The app will load with 19 blog posts from Contentful
+   - The app will load with blog posts from Contentful
    - No environment variables or API keys needed!

 3. **What you'll see**
-   - ✅ 19 blog posts loaded from Contentful CMS
+   - ✅ Blog posts loaded from Contentful CMS
    - ✅ Responsive design with category filtering
    - ✅ Author information and read time estimates
    - ✅ Modern React components with Tailwind CSS